european-dynamics-rnd/circuloos-data-platform/Readme.md

 # Demo

 The demo have can run on every Linux system.
-The following tools needs to be installed: ```docker-compose, curl, bash, jq``` jq is used for the formatting of the return json from Orion-LD and Mintaka.
+The following tools needs to be installed: ```docker-compose-plugin, curl, bash, jq``` jq is used for the formatting of the return json from Orion-LD and Mintaka.

+The platform have been tested on the latest version of the docker compose (```docker compose version```) : Docker Compose version v2.29.7

 ## Docker
 To run circuloos use: ```./service.sh start``` on the main folder.
 The first time will need to download all Docker images ~10minutes depending on internet speed.
 Then open another terminal to [continue](#demo).